Prop Slip Calculator – Marine Propeller Performance Tool

 • Engine misalignment

-• Overloading the boat
+• Overloading the vessel

 How to Calculate Prop Slip

-The formula for calculating propeller slip is:
+The equation used to calculate propeller slip is:

 Prop Slip (%)=(1−Actual Speed/Theoretical Speed)×100